Km3888/Km3888.github.io/_pages/about.md

 Before that I graduated with honors from [NYU Shanghai](https://shanghai.nyu.edu/) where I majored in Data Science and minored in Mathematics and Chinese Language.

-I'm currently funded by the [GAAAN fellowship](https://www2.ed.gov/programs/gaann/index.html)
+I'm currently funded by the [GAANN fellowship](https://www2.ed.gov/programs/gaann/index.html)